2dogsandanerd/rag_pdf_audit/README.md

 - **Before building a RAG system:** Check if your documents are suitable
 - **Debugging RAG quality issues:** See what your pipeline actually sees
 - **Evaluating document ingestion strategies:** Compare approaches visually

+## Extensibility

+The parsers are modular and easy to swap.
+Want to try a different parser?

+1. Open `app.py`
+2. Replace the parsing logic in either column
+3. The side-by-side comparison makes it easy to evaluate alternatives

+Popular alternatives: PyMuPDF, Unstructured, LlamaParse, Azure Document Intelligence

 ## License